 As part of the year end close process each business is required to complete a self-assessment that evaluates their financial control environment in their business, which is designed to identify weaknesses in controls.
 These assessments are critically reviewed by the Group’s Director of Internal Audit and a summary for each business is prepared for the Audit Committee.
 In addition, senior management of each business are required to confirm their adherence with Group accounting policies, processes and systems of internal control by means of a representation letter addressed to the Audit Committee.

-The principal risks and uncertainties that are currently judged to have the most significant impact on the Group’s long term performance are set out in the Annual Report & Accounts 2018.
+The principal risks and uncertainties that are currently judged to have the most significant impact on the Group’s long term performance are set out in a separate section of the Strategic Report on Internal Control and Risk Management in the Annual Report & Accounts 2019.